 This project aims to validate the spectrum of experiences felt across Asian Canadian communities and seeks to use the documentation to inform future efforts for collective action against anti-Asian racism and xenophobia.
 READ REPORTS >>

-This report aims to highlight the experiences of work and life during the COVID-19 pandemic for Chinese Canadian frontline workers and discusses some social and policy changes that are necessary to adequately support Chinese Canadian immigrant working class communities.
-We focus on how Chinese Canadian immigrant frontline workers have been impacted by COVID-19.
+Created by the Chinese Canadian National Council – Toronto Chapter (CCNC-TO), this report aims to highlight the experiences of work and life during the COVID-19 pandemic for Chinese Canadian frontline workers and discusses some social and policy changes that are necessary to adequately support Chinese Canadian immigrant working class communities.
+We focus on how Chinese Canadian immigrant frontline workers have been impacted by COVID-19

 As a result of a series of anti-Asian hate incidents, a university-wide forum was immediately initiated by the U of T Asian Alliance which brought together students, staff, faculty, key administrative members, and representatives from various Equity, Diversity, and Inclusion (EDI) departments and groups across three U of T campuses; and created ‘A Path Forward: Creating Safe & Inclusive Spaces at U of T’, a recommendation report to the University which contextualized the forum and represents the collective concerns and insights of the event.
 The report shares the personal and communal impacts of anti-Asian racism and identifies where the University of Toronto administration, systems, and attitudes need to improve.